elisavetTriant/ghibliapireact/README.md

 # Ghibli Films React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a playing ground to create something fun with React while pulling data from different sources like the [Unofficial Ghibli API](https://github.com/janaipakos/ghibliapi), Youtube and static json files.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as a playground to create something fun with React while pulling data from different sources like the [Unofficial Ghibli API](https://github.com/janaipakos/ghibliapi), Youtube and static json files.

 It's heavily inspired from the [Robofriends App](https://github.com/aneagoie/robofriends) which is part of the Udemy Course "Zero To Mastery" by [@aneagoie](https://github.com/aneagoie/).
 Thanks Andrei!